-In recent years, the plants have had issues in both the construction phase and the commissioning and operation phase, particularly in the case of Milton Keynes, Isle of Wight and North York.
-As of 31 December 2022, the Group recognised a provision for future losses covering these plants in the amount of GBP 61 million (EUR 70 million).
-The provision does not include structural costs of the business estimated at GBP 7 million (EUR 8 million) per annum.
+Certain of the facilities have encountered issues in relation to their construction and operation.
+As at 31 December 2023, the Group recognised a provision for future losses in the amount of GBP 40 million (EUR 46 million).
+This provision does not include overhead costs of the business which are estimated at GBP 8 million (EUR 9 million).